karrybit/now/README.md

 https://blog.golang.org/protobuf-apiv2

 #### what i don't understand
+###### cannot find packages
-if i exec command below when cannot find packages, i can build and run.
+i exec command below. then i can build and run.
 ```sh
 $ go mod tidy
 $ go mod vendor
 ```

+###### relationship between installed package and command to be executed
+i installed proto, protoc-gen-go and grpc, but I don't know which one I really needed